mpc-csis/gridworld-maven/README.md

 # GridWorld Case Study

 We will be following the exercises in the [student guide](http://www.collegeboard.com/prod_downloads/student/testing/ap/compsci_a/ap07_gridworld_studmanual_appends_v3.pdf).
+For Lab05, you will complete _Part 1: Observing and Experimenting with GridWorld_

+JavaDocs for GridWorld can be found at [http://www.greenteapress.com/thinkapjava/javadoc/gridworld/](http://www.greenteapress.com/thinkapjava/javadoc/gridworld/)

+The source code for GridWorld is also available at [http://hohonuuli.bitbucket.org/csis10a/ch05/GridWorldCode.zip](http://hohonuuli.bitbucket.org/csis10a/ch05/GridWorldCode.zip)

 ## Getting Started